Essejran/MatchRead/README.md

 # book_recommendation101
-A very basic first attempt at creating a book recommendation system using the data from https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks
+A very basic first attempt at creating a book recommendation system using the data from [here](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks) as well as [here](https://github.com/Shantanuh10/Book-Recommendation-System?tab=readme-ov-file)
 ## Set up your Environment

 Please make sure you have forked the repo and set up a new virtual environment.